 CHRISTIE’S (Brompton Road) Christies were out of the picture for a while, after closing the department in around 2008.
 Howard Dickson returned to Christie’s from Holt’s a couple of years ago and has re-introduced collectible firearms into the Arms & Armour department.
 Expect to see small numbers of guns from larger estate liquidations in future sales.
 Christie’s currently apply 25% commission.

 HOLT’S (Hammersmith) Holt’s offer four Sporting Gun sales each year and they are undoubtedly the biggest auction house in terms of guns sold and money turned over: a typical sale seeing £1.3 million change hands.
-The viewing is at Princess Loiuse House in Hammersmith and a ticket needs to be booked in advance.
+The viewing is at The Army Reserve Centre in Kensington and a ticket needs to be booked in advance.
 Nick Holt, Chris Beaumont and the team have years of experience and run a very tight ship.
 Holt’s currently apply a scaled commission rate, depending on the price of the lot.
 The average is 25%.

 BONHAMS (Knightsbridge) Bonham’s run three Sporting Gun sales annually.
 Patrick Hawes has developed the department well since taking over from Chris Austyn and continues to provide good showcases for guns and rifles across the range.
 Viewing is at Bonham’s HQ in Montpellier Street, just down the road from Harrods.
 Bonhams currently apply 25% commission.

 GAVIN GARDINER (Bond Street) Gavin was department head at Sotheby’s and now runs all their gun sales through his own company, using all the Sotheby’s facilities.
 Sales of around 200-300 guns, with many high quality pieces are run three times a year, two in London and one in Scotland, at the Gleneagles Hotel.
 Gavin Gardiner currently apply 20% commission.